ForEvolve/forevolve.github.io/_posts/en/2017-09-04-design-patterns-web-api-service-and-repository-part-7.md

 It is now the time to attack the `NinjaService` class!

 ### Creating the NinjaService
-Again, we know the pattern, `NinjaService` must implement `INinjaService` and must use `INinjaRepository` to access the data source.
+Again, we know the pattern, `NinjaService` must implement `INinjaService` and will use `INinjaRepository` to access the data source.
 But this time, using the power of Dependency Injection, we will get an implementation of `IClanService` injected as well.
-We will use `IClanService` to validate the ninja's clan.
+We will use `IClanService` to validate the ninja's clan later.

 Let's start with the empty class: